-Date of vi oit.
-Deoc ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, [] [X] 2011 Team Assessment: This SPC is not addressed until the second syear in the curriculum, except peripherally in the Building Materials Building (ARCH 357).
-However the visiting team was unable to find evidence the understanding of this criterion in any of the studio outcomes. ding Cor r of the fourth ostruction1 course 13.25 Technical Documentation Ability to make technically precise drawings and write outline specificati ons for a a proposed design SE [X] Not SE 2011 Team Assessment: The visiting team noted that this SPC was sa a manner commensurate with the level in the curriculum atisfied ir n design studios in 13.26 Client Role in Architecture Understanding of the responsibility of the architect to elicit, to understanding nd, and to o resolve the needs of the client, owner, and user SE [X] Not SE 2011 Team Assessment: The visiting team noted that the studio outcounderstanding of the client role.
-In particular the Urban Design studio (Awere found to be exemplary.
-13.27 Comprehensive Design Ability to produce a comprehensive architectural project based on a bui that includes development of programmed spaces demonstrating an un and environmental systems, building envelope systems, life-safety provbuilding assemblies, and the principles of sustainability derstand ding of structural building assemblies, and the principles of sustainability SE [X] Not SE important 2011 Team Assessment: Student outcomes from ARCH 434 Graduati 491 Graduation Project 2 in the fifth year of the curriculum demonstrate produce a comprehensive architectural project. on Proje 13.28 Architect's Administrative Roles Understanding of obtaining commissions and negotiating contracts, ma selecting consultants, recommending project delivery methods, and for SE [X] Not SE team noted that the student outcomes from these courses demonstrated a prudent understanding of this criterion.
+2011 Team Assessment: This SPC is not addressed until the second semester of the fourth year in the curriculum, except peripherally in the Building Materials Building Construction1 course (ARCH 357).
+However the visiting team was unable to find evidence that there is any (or some) understanding of this criterion in any of the studio outcomes.

+13.25 Technical Documentation

+Ability to make technically precise drawings and write outline specifications for a proposed design

+2011 Team Assessment: The visiting team noted that this SPC was satisfied in design studios in a manner commensurate with the level in the curriculum..

+13.26 Client Role in Architecture

+Understanding of the responsibility of the architect to elicit, to understand, and to resolve the needs of the client, owner, and user

+2011 Team Assessment: The visiting team noted that the studio outcomes demonstrated understanding of the client role.
+In particular the Urban Design studio (ARCH 350) outcomes were found to be exemplary.

+13.27 Comprehensive Design

+Ability to produce a comprehensive architectural project based on a building program and site that includes development of programmed spaces demonstrating an understanding of structural and environmental systems, building envelope systems, life-safety provisions, wall sections, building assemblies, and the principles of sustainability important

+2011 Team Assessment: Student outcomes from ARCH 434 Graduation Project 1 and ARCH 491 Graduation Project 2 in the fifth year of the curriculum demonstrated students' ability to produce a comprehensive architectural project.

+13.28 Architect's Administrative Roles

+Understanding of obtaining commissions and negotiating contracts, managing personnel and selecting consultants, recommending project delivery methods, and forms of service contracts team noted that the student outcomes from these courses demonstrated a prudent understanding of this criterion.